margaretmf/margaretmf.github.io/poetry.md

 To demonstrate order and cleanliness.

 ## Race Why Do We Talk about Race?
 Why Do We Not Talk About Race? ##
 What is race?
 A group or category of people.
 There are individuals within the group or the category.
 People tend to rank individuals within the group or the category.
+Race is not the only way to rank or group.
 Why do I talk about race?
 To understand how someone perceives the world, to understand someone's cultural background, to appreciate the beauty of race, to understand someone in a different group.
 Why do I not talk about race?
 To respect boundaries, to talk about more elevated ideas above the physique.

 **A Poem on Healing**

 **A Poem on Prayer for Humanity**